Adroiti/docs-for-code-review-tools/RuboCop/Rails-Exit.md

 ## Description

-This cop enforces that `exit` calls are not used within a rails app.
+This rule enforces that `exit` calls are not used within a rails app.
 Valid options are instead to raise an error, break, return or some other form of stopping execution of current request.